 Keyloggers can be extremely difficult to detect.
 But, some things to look for include USB devices attached to your computer you didn’t install.
 And Software keyloggers can slow down your computer, cause lags, excessive popups, and even new icons may appear on your desktop.

 In cyber security, humans are usually the weakest link in the chain because we are so susceptible to manipulative tactics.
+Especially when working remotely.

 Social engineering is the practice of using psychological methods to elicit the desired behavior.
 It works when hackers pose as someone likable, trustworthy, or authoritative and trick the victim into trusting them.
 Once that trust is established, the victim is open to giving up private information.